WestDRI/wgpages/content/ray.md

 <!-- Launching a single-node ray cluster -->

 {{< question num=15 >}}
-Let's try running the last (without Numba-compiled functions) problem on the training cluster as a batch job.
+Let's try running the slow series without Numba-compiled functions on the training cluster as a batch job.
 1. Save the entire Python code for the slow series problem into `rayPartialMap.py`
 2. Modify the code to take <ncores> as a command-line argument:
 ```py